-Top 5 Best Beer Fridges
+Top 5 Beer Fridges

-What beverages are you storing?
+What kind of beverages are you going to store?

 If you are re-storing one particular type of beverage, you might want to check the temperature range of the fridge you are choosing, to make sure it can reach the optimum temperature for that beverage.
 You will also want to think about the size of the bottles or cans that you will be storing the fridge.